jarecoo/practice/notes.md

 - “Whenever someone has done wrong by you, immediately consider what notion of good or evil they had in doing it.
 For when you see that, you’ll feel compassion, instead of astonishment or rage.”
 Marcus Aurelius, Meditations, 7.26; The Daily Stoic, p.
 82
 - “Nobody thinks they’re wrong, even when they are.
 They thing they’re right, they’re just mistaken…Could it be that the slights you’ve experienced or the harm that others have done to you was not inflicted intentionally?
 What if they they simply thought they were doing the right thing - for them, even for you?…How much more tolerant and understanding would you be today if you could see the actions of other people as attempts to do the right thing?”
 The Daily Stoic, p.82
 - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
 - “I can’t afford to hate people.
-I don’t have that kind of time.“ -Bob Ross
-- “Darkness cannot drive out darkness; only light can do that.
-Hate cannot drive out hate; only love can do that.” - MLK
-- “Hate is too great a burden to bear” -MLK
-- “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
-For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
-Kindness in these situations is only possible for people of great strength.
-You have great strength.
-Use it.”
-The Daily Stoic p.146
+I don’t have that kind of time.“ -Bob Ross; It’s important to forgive and forget, but that being said, you don’t have to keep suffering pain and injustice at the hand of another person.
+You don’t need to hate them, but you don’t need to engage them in your life either.
+At worst a person should be neutral to you.

 ### Be Healthy - Physically and Mentally
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
 It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
 The solution is simple and, thankfully, always right at hand.
 Get out there and work.”
 TDS, p.163